-Rilpivirine 25 mg capsule, placebo for rilpivirine capsule, TMC278 LA suspension for injection in a vial, and 0.9% NaCl for Injection in a vial will be supplied to the study sites by the NIAID Clinical Research Products Management Center (CRPMC).
+0.9% NaCl for Injection, USP in a single use vial is provided by PDS.
+Study Product Acquisition by the Site by the NIAID Clinical Research Products Management Center (CRPMC).
 The study site pharmacist may obtain rilpivirine and TMC278 LA through the CRPMC by following the instructions in the Pharmacy Guidelines and Instructions for DAIDS Clinical Trial Networks, and instructions in the SSP Manual.